holistics/dbml/dbml-homepage/docs/docs/README.md

 Define referential actions.
 Similar to `ON DELETE/UPDATE CASCADE/...` in SQL.

 *Relationship settings are not supported for inline form ref.*

+### Many-to-many relationship

+There're two ways to represent many-to-many relationship:
+* Using a single many-to-many relationship (`<>`).

+* Using 2 many-to-one relationships (`>` and `<`).
+For more information, please refer to [https://www.holistics.io/blog/dbdiagram-io-many-to-many-relationship-diagram-generator-script/](https://www.holistics.io/blog/dbdiagram-io-many-to-many-relationship-diagram-generator-script/)

+Beside presentation aspect, the main differece between these two approaches is how the relationship will be mapped into physical design when exporting to SQL.

 ## Comments